Skip to content

 • primarySequence: Specifies the name of the primary key sequence in the database.
 If not provided, the primary key value generation relies on the database.

-• creatable: Determines whether the field can be used when creating a new record.
+• creatable: Determines whether the field is included in INSERT statements.
 Defaults to true.

-• updatable: Determines whether the field can be used when updating a record.
+• updatable: Determines whether the field is included in UPDATE statements.
 Defaults to true.

 Example